jimburton/M269/tutorials/practice-block-two/README.md

 If your `bubble_sort` function works with a list of integers it should work for lists of any type that has a natural ordering.
-That is, any type for which Python can say that one value is less than, equal to or greater than another.
+That is, any type for which Python can say that one value is *less than*, *equal to* or *greater than* another.
 If we want to sort objects from a class we have written ourselves we need to tell Python how to make those comparisons.
 This is what you'll be doing in the following exercises.